High Blood Pressure in Children and Adolescents

 Your adolescent's age, overall health, and medical history

 Extent of the condition

 Your child's tolerance to specific medications, procedures, or treatments

 Expectations for the course of the condition

 Your opinion or preference

-If a secondary cause has been found, such as kidney disease, the underlying disease will be treated.
-If no cause has been determined, the first treatment approach is lifestyle therapy, including the following:
+If a secondary cause has been found, such as kidney disease, the disease will be treated.
+If no cause has been determined, the first treatment approach often involves making appropriate lifestyle changes, including one, or more, of the following: